PaperMC/velocitypowered.com/docs/deployment/tuning.md

-It is possible for the natives to work on any other Unix-like operating system, and in theory it is also possible to port the natives to Windows, but given that most users deploy Velocity on Linux, it is unlikely the natives will be supported on any other platform.
+It is possible for the natives to work on any other Unix-like operating system, and in theory it is also possible to port the natives to Windows, but given that most users deploy Velocity on Linux and lack of time and interest, it is unlikely the natives will be supported on any other platform.

 aarch64 support is a special case.
 It is forward-looking, but current aarch64 offerings are not yet high-performance, server-grade solutions suitable for Minecraft.